tian-chan/hugo-academic/content/post/getting-started/index.md

 draft: false
 authors: []
 lastmod: 2020-12-13T00:00:00.000Z
-title: Interesting section from the book "Sapiens" by Yuval Noah Harari about ancient student/teacher relations
+title: 'Interesting section from the book "Sapiens" '
 subtitle: One of the earliest discovered writings was about student/teacher relationship...
 date: 2020-12-13T00:00:00.000Z